Genetic genealogy: Surname studies

-A famous study in 1998 examined the lineage of descendants of Thomas Jefferson’s paternal line and male lineage descendants of the freed slave Sally Hemings.
+A famous study in 1998 examined the lineage of descendants of Thomas Jefferson's paternal line and male lineage descendants of the freed slave Sally Hemings.

 Bryan Sykes, a molecular biologist at Oxford University, tested the new methodology in general surname research.
 His study of the Sykes surname, published in 2000, obtained results by looking at four STR markers on the male chromosome.
 It pointed the way to genetics becoming a valuable assistant in the service of genealogy and history.

 Direct-to-consumer DNA testing

 In 2000, Family Tree DNA was the first company to provide direct-to-consumer genetic testing for genealogy research.
 It initially offered eleven-marker Y-chromosome STR tests and HVR1 mitochondrial DNA tests but not multi-generational genealogy tests.
 In 2001, GeneTree was acquired by Sorenson Molecular Genealogy Foundation (SMGF), which provided free Y-chromosome and mitochondrial DNA (mtDNA) tests.
 GeneTree later returned to genetic testing in conjunction with its Sorenson parent company until it was acquired by Ancestry.com in 2012.

 In 2007, 23andMe was the first company to offer saliva-based direct-to-consumer testing, and the first to use autosomal DNA for ancestry testing.
 An autosome is one of the 22 chromosomes other than the X or Y chromosomes.
 They are transmitted from all ancestors in recent generations and so can be used to match with other testers who may be related.
 Companies were later also able to use this data to estimate how much of each ethnicity a customer has.
 FamilyTreeDNA entered this market in 2010, followed by AncestryDNA in 2012, and the number of tests grew rapidly.
 By 2018 autosomal testing had become the predominant type of test, and for many companies the only test they offered.

 MyHeritage launched its testing service in 2016, allowing users to use cheek swabs to collect samples, and introduced new analysis tools in 2019: autoclusters (grouping matches visually into clusters) and family tree theories (suggesting conceivable relations between DNA matches by combining several MyHeritage trees and the Geni global family tree).
 Living DNA, founded in 2015, uses SNP chips to provide reports on autosomal ancestry, Y, and mtDNA ancestry.

 By 2019, the combined total of customers at the four largest companies was 26 million.
 By August 2019, it was reported that about 30 million people had had their DNA tested for genealogical purposes.

 GEDmatch said in 2018 that about half of their one million profiles were American.
-Due to the limited geographical distribution of DNA tests, there is inherent racism in the databases and results.
-The CEO of 23andME, Anne Wojcicki, said in 2020 that her company is "part of the problem."
-Experts in genetics and health inequities believe the inherent racism of these DNA analyses can be addressed by building diverse ethnocultural teams and encouraging Black, Indigenous and People of Color to get their DNA tested.
+Due to the limited geographical distribution of DNA testees, databases and results limit knowledge of variation present in other racial groups.
+However, this can only be remedied by testing more individuals, making geneticists aware of the genetic variation present in currently underrepresented testees.